Scholarship Application Process

-Similar to applying for jobs, filling out scholarship applications require more information than just a name, citizen status, and birthdate.
+Start early.A scholarship application requires more information than just a name, citizen status, and birthdate.
 You'll be required to provide more than just basic contact information.
-Most scholarship application forms require letters of recommendation from teachers or employers, academic transcripts, cover letters, resumes, and multi-page personal statements.
-To save time and work effectively, gather everything you need, begin brainstorming for personal statements, and request letters of recommendations months ahead of deadlines.
-Additionally, don't begin writing your personal statement the night before you submit an application.
-Write multiple drafts and ask teachers, parents, and other professionals to review it for quality and errors.
-If possible, meet with people who've earned scholarships and get tips from them about writing personal statements.
-In many cases, you can use a single personal statement on multiple application forms, but make sure that each statement is tailored to the specific scholarship.
+Most scholarship applications require letters of recommendation from teachers or employers, academic transcripts, cover letters, resumes, essays, and multi-page personal statements.
+And nearly every scholarship has an application submission deadline.
+To ensure you meet application deadlines, start gathering everything you need, begin brainstorming for personal statements, and request letters of recommendations months ahead of time.
+Don't begin writing your personal statement or essay the night before the submission deadline.
+A key to obtaining scholarship awards is starting the application process long before the submission deadline.

-Even though using a single personal statement for multiple scholarships makes it possible to apply for numerous scholarships in a short amount of time, always closely follow application instructions.
-Skipping a vital step on any application form can automatically disqualify you for consideration.
-Carefully review each application form for completeness prior to submission.
 Always be professional and courteous when addressing members of scholarship committees.
 Many people are impressed by professionalism, and even if you're not awarded a particular scholarship, committee members could recommend you to other organizations offering scholarships.
-Review other resources on this site for scholarship application tips.